-Welcome to the second installment of our Outside the Checkbox series!
+Welcome to this week’s installment of our Outside the Checkbox series!
 Each week we share creative, real-world examples of how people use SurveyGizmo to simplify their lives.
-In addition, we provide actionable instructions to help you incorporate these use cases into your life.
+In addition, we provide actionable instructions to help you incorporate these use cases into your own life.

 Did you know that you can use SurveyGizmo to create event registration and payment collection forms?